sendgrid/docs/content/docs/ui/managing-contacts/managing-contact-list.md

   *To remove a list or segment, and ALL associated contacts:*
   1. Navigate to your list or segment.
-  2. Hover over the ... icon to the right of the list or segment.
+  2. Hover over the Action menu to the right of the list or segment.
   3. Click on the trash icon.
   4. Check the box "Delete all contacts associated with this list from my account."
   5. Select delete.